 11. I have spent a lot of money on trainers in the past, and gotten nowhere.
 I am afraid to spend more money.
 Why should I take another risk investing in your services?

 Before/after videos here on the website and on our interactive Facebook page, endless five-star client testimonials, and dogs that got another chance to live in their homes speak for themselves!
 The Loyal Hound was founded on the idea of owner empowerment, using whatever means necessary, and we vow to do whatever it takes to ensure that a dog succeeds.
 We believe every dog is different and will find a solution to every problem.
 We pride ourselves on our business ethics and integrity, as well as our ability to transfer our techniques seamlessly to our clients so new behaviors are maintained long after the dog has left our care.
 Furthermore, we offer unlimited follow-up sessions free of charge to clients who have completed a b&t.

 12. Do you take dogs from other states for training?

 Yes!
 We have had folks come from as far as southern New Mexico, and even Utah and Arizona for our renowned programs.

 13. Can you put me in touch with past clients who have enrolled their dogs in your programs and are now living the life they have always dreamed of with their pups?

-You bet!
-Just ask.
-Video testimonials are written reviews can be helpful, but we understand that sometimes there is nothing quite like actually talking to a human being about their experience.
+Video testimonials and written reviews can be helpful, but we understand that sometimes there is nothing quite like actually talking to a human being about their experience.
+We recommend messaging a client on Yelp or Google to get more detailed feedback.
 Leaving your beloved companion in a stranger's care for any amount of involves a lot of trust, and we get that!
-When you dogs are with us, they are family.
+When your dogs are with us, they are family.
 End of story.